NCRP

 Sara Dumit

-Internationally, Dr. Dumit serves as a member of the European Radiation Dosimetry Group (EURADOS) Working Group 7 on Internal Dosimetry, including being a member of both task groups, “Biokinetic Modeling of DTPA Therapy” and “Internal Dosimetry in Case of Emergency.”
-She was invited as a member of the “EURADOS/REMPAN Wound Contamination Project: Monitoring, dosimetry and clinical management of internal contamination through wounds" for the World Health Organization (WHO)/Radiation Emergency Medical Preparedness and Assistance Network (REMPAN).
-Furthermore, she is a Member-Mentee of the International Commission on Radiological Protection (ICRP) Task Group 121: “Effects of Ionising Radiation Exposure in Offspring and Next Generations.”
+Internationally, she serves as a member of the European Radiation Dosimetry Group (EURADOS) Working Group 7 on Internal Dosimetry, including being a member of both task groups "Biokinetic Modeling of DTPA Therapy" and "Internal Dosimetry in Case of Emergency."
+She was invited as a member of the "EURADOS/REMPAN Wound Contamination Project: Monitoring, Dosimetry and Clinical Management of Internal Contamination Through Wounds" for the World Health Organization (WHO)/Radiation Emergency Medical Preparedness and Assistance Network (REMPAN).
+Furthermore, she is a member-mentee of the International Commission on Radiological Protection (ICRP) Task Group 121: "Effects of Ionising Radiation Exposure in Offspring and Next Generations," a member-intern of the ICRP's Scientific Secretariat, and a member of the ICRP Official Delegation to the 71st United Nations Scientific Committee on the Effects of Atomic Radiation Session.

-Dr. Dumit has authored and co-authored numerous scientific publications and abstracts to the radiation protection literature and presented her research numerous times (nationally and internationally), including as an invited speaker at ICRP, HPS, EURADOS, Gordon Research Conference (GRC), and WHO-REMPAN meetings.
+Dr. Dumit has authored and coauthored over 50 scientific publications and abstracts on radiation protection topics and has presented her research over 50 times (nationally and internationally), including as an invited speaker at ICRP, HPS, EURADOS, Gordon Research Conference (GRC), and WHO-REMPAN meetings.

 Sara Dumit